hayasalman/Query-a-Digital-Music-Store-Database/README.md

 To query the database:

-First, we need to set up **DB Browser for SQLite** on local environment.
+First, we need to set up a **DB Browser for SQLite** on the local environment.

-DB Browser for SQLite can be downloaded from [here](https://sqlitebrowser.org/dl/) in the downloads sections.
-Choose the right version (Windows/Mac) for your computer setup.
+DB Browser for SQLite can be downloaded from [here](https://sqlitebrowser.org/dl/) in the downloads sections, choose the right version (Windows/Mac) for your computer setup.

 ## Coding